Old Style Interior - Design Ideas and Essentials

 • Furniture & Silhouettes

-Furniture in this look is grand without feeling ostentatious, celebrating curves, carvings, and robust proportions.
-Expect wingback chairs, clawfoot tables, and canopy beds—each piece boasting a line or detail that roots it historically.
-Upholstered seats and sofas often feature rolled arms and cabriole legs, revealing a taste for the ornate.
-Sideboards and hutches display collections or family heirlooms, making the furnishings as much about story as function.
-A mix of larger anchor pieces and smaller occasional tables creates versatility and allows for easy arrangements.
+Furniture in this style is grand but not ostentatious, celebrating curves, carvings and generous proportions.
+Think wingback chairs, claw-foot tables and canopy beds—anything with a line or detail tracing it back to a specific historical origin.
+Seats and sofas in this style commonly have upholstered pads, rolled arms and cabriole legs.
+Sideboards and hutches would often hold cherished collections or family heirlooms, thus making the furniture as much about storytelling as it was about function.
+A combination of larger anchor pieces and smaller occasional tables adds versatility.
 The silhouettes invite relaxation but never slouch into informality.
-Altogether, the furniture communicates substance, artistry, and a reassuring sense of permanence.
+Altogether, the furniture exudes substance, artistry and an assurance of permanence.

 • Decor & Accessories